Billboard Top Latin Albums: All-time achievements

-Top 10 Albums of All-Time (1993–2018)
+Top 10 albums of all-time (1993–2018)

 In 2018, Billboard magazine compiled a ranking of the 20 best albums on the chart since its inception in 1993.
-The chart is based on the most number of weeks the albums spent on top of the chart.
+The ranking is based on the most number of weeks the albums spent on top of the chart.
 For albums with the same number of weeks at number one, they are ranked by the most total weeks on the chart.